MatMoul/archdi/README.md

 Just a simple bash script to install and configure a full personal computer with Arch Linux.

-Show archfi project to start your arch installation : https://github.com/MatMoul/archfi
+First, install Arch Linux with the official média and optionally with archfi.<br />

-First, install Arch Linux with the official média and optionally with archfi.
+Show archfi project to start your arch linux installation : https://github.com/MatMoul/archfi

 After reboot, type the next two lines :